Khaled-Mahmmoud/MyCompetitiveProgramming/Combinatorics/Permutations Cycles.md

 1) Generate Permutation Cycles (aka disjoint cycle decomposition) -> O(n)
 2) For each cycle length M, apply cycle M%N times, which is just a rotation
 3) Cleverly, implement all in O(n)

+**Effect of permutation applying over cycle length**

+Say we have permutation p = 3 0 1 2 5 6 4

+then we have cycle of length 4 = (3 0 1 2), and cycle of length 3 (5 6 4)

+How is applying it over itself? p*p

+p' = 2 3 0 1 6 4 5

+then we have cycle of length 2 = (2 0), and 2 (3 1) and cycle of length 3 (6 4 5)

+Conclusion: Applying a permutation ONCE on a cycle, divide even to 2 cycles of length, cycleLen/2 and odd cycle remain same.

+More application is not deterministic for even cycle, but same for odd cycles.

+The elements of the original disjoint cycles will never be mixed.